 \section{Introduction}

-\IEEEPARstart{M}edical image analysis has been greatly pushed forward by computer vision and machine learning~\cite{barragan2021artificial,cheplygina2019not,guan2022domain,litjens2017survey}.
-The remarkable success of modern machine learning methods, \eg, deep learning~\cite{lecun2015deep}, can be attributed to the building and release of grand-scale natural image databases, such as ImageNet~\cite{Imagenet} and Microsoft Common Objects in Context (MS COCO)~\cite{COCO}.
-Unlike natural image analysis, the field of medical image analysis still faces the fundamental challenge of the ``small-sample-size" problem~\cite{raudys1991small,vabalas2019machine}.
-Based on small sample data, it is difficult for us to estimate real data distributions, greatly hindering the building of robust and reliable learning models for medical image analysis.
+Medical image analysis has been greatly pushed forward by computer vision and machine learning~\citep{barragan2021artificial,cheplygina2019not,guan2022domain,litjens2017survey}.
+The remarkable success of modern machine learning methods, \eg, deep learning~\citep{lecun2015deep}, can be attributed to the building and release of grand-scale natural image databases, such as ImageNet~\citep{Imagenet} and Microsoft Common Objects in Context (MS COCO)~\citep{COCO}.
+Unlike natural image analysis, the field of medical image analysis still faces the fundamental challenge of the ``small-sample-size" problem~\citep{raudys1991small,vabalas2019machine}.

+\if false In the field of medical imaging, however, a major challenge is the scarcity of labeled data because labeling medical images typically requires labor-intensive participation of doctors, radiologists, and other experts which is generally expensive, time-consuming, and tedious. \fi Based on small sample data, it is difficult for us to estimate real data distributions, greatly hindering the building of robust and reliable machine learning models for medical image analysis.
 An intuitive and direct solution to this small sample size problem is to pool images from multiple sites together and build larger datasets to train high-quality machine learning models.
-However, sharing medical imaging data between different sites is intractable due to strict privacy protection policies such as Health Insurance Portability and Accountability Act (HIPAA)~\cite{HIPAA} and General Data Protection Regulation (GDPR)~\cite{GDPR}.
-For example, the United States HIPAA has rigidly restricted the exchange of personal health data and images~\cite{HIPAA}.
-Thus, directly sharing and pooling medical images across different sites/datasets is typically infeasible in real-world practice.
+However, sharing medical imaging data between different sites/centers is intractable due to strict privacy protection policies such as Health Insurance Portability and Accountability Act (HIPAA)~\citep{HIPAA} and General Data Protection Regulation (GDPR)~\citep{GDPR}.
+For example, the United States HIPAA has rigidly restricted the exchange of personal health data and images~\citep{HIPAA}.
+Thus, directly sharing and pooling medical images across different sites/centers is typically infeasible in real-world practice.